bravoserver/bravo/docs/packets.rst

 A list of items in an inventory.
 The first unknown field corresponds to one of the sub-inventory slottings; -1 is the main inventory of 36 items, -2 is the crafting inventory of 4 items, and -3 is the armor inventory of 4 items.
-If an inventory slot is empty, then the id should be signed -1 (0xffff) and the count and damage must be omitted from the bytestream.
+If an inventory slot is empty, then the id should be negative and the count and damage must be omitted from the bytestream.
 As this implies, the size of the item struct is not constant.

+Alpha servers always use -1 (0xffff) as the negative value; different clients and servers may check for negative values, or for equality to -1, so using -1 is encouraged.

 Spawn (0x06)
 ^^^^^^^^^^^^